prismatic-io/prism-mcp/README.md

 ### Toolset Configuration

-Tools are organized into **toolsets** that can be selectively enabled via the `TOOLSETS` environment variable:
+Tools are organized into **toolsets** that can be selectively enabled via command-line arguments:

 - **`integration`** - Enables all integration-related tools
 - **`component`** - Enables all component-related tools
 - **General tools** are always available regardless of toolset configuration

-If no `TOOLSETS` environment variable is set, all tools are registered by default.
+If no toolset arguments are provided, all tools are registered by default.

 ## Prerequisites